Abstract

 If post-atheism affirms the importance of personal and communal faith, it also insists on a crucial distinction: the separation of faith from political power and governmental authority.
 This is not a concession to secularism understood as the erasure of religion from public life; it is, rather, a condition for the flourishing of genuine religious pluralism.
 When any single faith tradition captures the machinery of the state, the result is invariably the suppression of other traditions, the coercion of conscience, and the corruption of the faith itself.
 The theocratic governance of contemporary Iran, the entanglement of Orthodox Christianity with nationalist politics in Russia, and the instrumentalisation of Hindu identity by political movements in India all illustrate the dangers that arise when the boundary between faith and political power is dissolved (Juergensmeyer, 2017).
 In each case, religion ceases to be a freely chosen orientation towards the sacred and becomes instead a tool of social control, deployed to enforce conformity and silence dissent.

-I argue that post-atheism embraces this separation not reluctantly but enthusiastically, understanding it as the very condition under which genuine faith can flourish.
+Post-atheism embraces the separation of faith from political power not reluctantly but enthusiastically, understanding it as the very condition under which genuine faith can flourish.
 A faith that must be enforced by law is no faith at all; it is ideology wearing a religious mask.
-Conversely, a society that respects the autonomy of faith communities, allowing them to worship, teach, and organise according to their own convictions while ensuring that no single tradition dominates the public sphere, creates the conditions for what Diana Eck (2001) has called “a new religious America,” or, by extension, a religiously plural world in which the encounter between traditions becomes a source of mutual enrichment rather than conflict.
-In multicultural societies such as Australia, where Indigenous spiritual traditions, Christian denominations, Islam, Buddhism, Hinduism, Sikhism, Judaism, and secular worldviews coexist in a shared civic space, this principle is not merely theoretical but urgently practical.
+Conversely, a society that respects the autonomy of faith communities, allowing them to worship, teach, and organise according to their own convictions while ensuring that no single tradition dominates the public sphere, creates the conditions for what Eck (2001) has called a religiously plural world in which the encounter between traditions becomes a source of mutual enrichment rather than conflict.
+In multicultural societies such as Australia, where Indigenous spiritual traditions, Christian denominations, Islam, Buddhism, Hinduism, Sikhism, Judaism, and secular worldviews coexist in a shared civic space, this principle is not merely theoretical but urgently practical (Bouma, 2006).
 Post-atheism supports the robust presence of faith in public life while insisting that no faith should hold a monopoly on political power or civic belonging.

-The Devolution of Atheism and the Turn to Spirituality
+The Devolution of Atheism and the Turn to Post-Secular Spirituality

 Conclusion